-Until 1992 civil air traffic control in Germany was the responsibility of a Federal authority, the Federal Agency for Air Traffic Control (BFS).
+Until 1992 civil Air Navigation Services in Germany was the responsibility of a Federal authority, the Federal Agency for Air Navigation Services (BFS).
 For forty years, members of the Association of German Air Traffic Controllers (VDF) had belonged to a professional association.
 Although it had a great deal of influence on the professional and technical development of air traffic control, its members had no union representation.
-The situation was similar for members of the former FTI (Association of German Air Traffic Control Technicians and Engineers).
-Therefore, following the privatisation of the German Air Traffic Control, a collaboration agreement was concluded with the DAG (The German Salaried Employees’ Union).
+The situation was similar for members of the former FTI (Association of German Air Traffic Services Electronics Personnel, ATSEP).
+Therefore, following the corporisation of the German Air Navigation Services, a collaboration agreement was concluded with the DAG (The German Salaried Employees’ Union).

 However, during the period 2001–2002 it became increasingly difficult for the DAG to represent and promote the specific occupational concerns of VDF and FTI members in relation to collective bargaining policy.
 This led to “our” union rejecting representation, or attempting to force substandard demands or agreements on the bargaining committee.